-

 Tom and Shirley Butt moved to Richmond from Marin County in 1973, attracted by the opportunity to live affordably in close proximity to San Francisco Bay.
 In short order, community activist Lucretia Edwards took Tom under her wing and made sure that he became involved in community affairs.
 Tom was elected president of the Point Richmond Neighborhood Council, became a charter member of the Richmond Community Development Commission and, later, president of the Point Richmond Business Association.

 Tom and Shirley were also attracted by the economic potential of Richmond and the future of the City’s outstanding historic resources and miles of undeveloped shoreline.
-Between 1975 and 1980, Tom partnered with Jim Byers to save and rehabilitate the historic Hotel Mac, turning it into the regional attraction it is today.
+Between 1975 and 1980, Tom partnered with the late Jim Byers to save and rehabilitate the historic Hotel Mac, turning it into the regional attraction it is today.
 Tom also headed up the successful effort to nominate Point Richmond to the National Register of Historic Places and worked with the Contra Costa Shoreline Parks Committee and the U.S. Navy to place Point Molate (Winehaven Historic District) on the National Register of Historic Places.

-In the late 1970’s Tom founded the non-profit corporation that saved East Brother light Station from destruction, restored it and continues to operate and maintain it as public service.
-East Brother lighthouse is Richmond’s oldest building and is listed on the National register of Historic Places as well as being a California Registered Historic Landmark.
+In the late 1970s Tom founded the non-profit corporation that saved East Brother light Station from destruction, restored it and continues to operate and maintain it as public service.
+East Brother lighthouse is Richmond’s oldest building and is listed on the National Register of Historic Places as well as being a California Registered Historic Landmark.
 For the full story of East Brother, visit the website http://www.ebls.org/.

-In the early 1980’s Tom served on the Richmond CETA Advisory Committee, chaired the Richmond Economic Development Commission, served as president of Washington Elementary School PTA, was a board member of the Masquers, chaired the Citizens Advisory Committee on Surplus School Property, chaired the Richmond Beautification Committee and chaired the Mayor’s Ad-Hoc Committee on Santa Fe Railroad and Community Relations.
+In the early 1980s Tom served on the Richmond CETA Advisory Committee, chaired the Richmond Economic Development Commission, served as president of Washington Elementary School PTA, was a board member of the Masquers, chaired the Citizens Advisory Committee on Surplus School Property, chaired the Richmond Beautification Committee and chaired the Mayor’s Ad-Hoc Committee on Santa Fe Railroad and Community Relations.

-In the mid-1980’s, Tom founded the West Contra Costa Bay Shore Council, which became a major player in Richmond City Council and mayoral campaigns, ultimately changing the course of shoreline land use from industrial to a mixed use of housing, technology, commerce and recreation.
+In the mid-1980s, Tom founded the West Contra Costa Bay Shore Council, which became a major player in Richmond City Council and mayoral campaigns, ultimately changing the course of shoreline land use from industrial to a mixed use of housing, technology, commerce and recreation.

-In the late 1980’s Tom served on the Citizens Advisory Committees for Richmond Shoreline Conservation and Development Strategy, the Knox Freeway-Cutting Boulevard Corridor Study, and North Richmond Shoreline Specific Plan.
+In the late 1980s Tom served on the Citizens Advisory Committees for Richmond Shoreline Conservation and Development Strategy, the Knox Freeway-Cutting Boulevard Corridor Study, and North Richmond Shoreline Specific Plan.
 At the request of the Richmond Museum Association, Tom donated the services of Interactive Resources to prepare a successful nomination of the Ford Assembly Building to the National Register of Historic Places.

-In the early 1990’s, Tom was elected president of the Richmond Rotary Club and founded People Do! to make sure that the community would benefit from mitigations of negative impacts from the Chevron Refinery expansion and modernization projects.
+In the early 1990s, Tom was elected president of the Richmond Rotary Club and founded People Do! to make sure that the community would benefit from mitigations of negative impacts from the Chevron Refinery expansion and modernization projects.

-When the Richmond Unified School District declared bankruptcy in 1991 and closed the schools six weeks early, Tom successfully sued the State of California to keep the schools open (Thomas K. Butt v.
-State of California, 4 Cal.
-4th 668 (1992).
-The case was ultimately argued and won before the California Supreme Court.
-Tom also assumed chairmanship of Herms District, Boy Scouts of America, served on the board of directors of United Concilio West and provided pro-bono architecture services for the Richmond Rescue Mission
+Tom also assumed chairmanship of Herms District, Boy Scouts of America, served on the board of directors of United Concilio West and provided pro-bono architecture services for the Richmond Rescue Mission.

 Tom was also recognized with the Presidential Award for Outstanding Community Achievement of Vietnam Era Veterans.

-Tom is a member of the First United Methodist Church of Point Richmond, where he serves on the board of trustees.
+Tom is a member of the First United Methodist Church of Point Richmond where he serves on the board of trustees.

 In the decade of the 1990’s, Tom turned his community service experience toward political involvement, running for the Richmond City Council in 1993 and missing a seat by a mere 104 votes.